Henry J. Reilly Scholarship

 The Henry J. Reilly Scholarship Program for the 2020-2021 Academic Year has concluded, click here to view the scholarship recipients.

 The 2021-2022 award application season will begin again in April 2021, and will be announced in February 2021 via email.

 The applicant portal link is https://aim.applyISTS.net/ROA/ When you click to this site, you will see a plain "Account Login" page with a background photo of new graduates in their caps and gowns.
 Either register and enter, or if you've registered before log in.
 You will then be directed to the scholarship application page with an ROA logo on the upper left.

-In its third year, ROA will award up to twenty $2500 scholarships to students pursuing courses of study leading to certificate, associate, bachelor, and graduate degrees.
+In its fourth year, ROA will award up to twenty $2500 scholarships to students pursuing courses of study leading to certificate, associate, bachelor, and graduate degrees.